Lorentzian Gromov-Hausdorff convergence and pre-compactness: Convergence

 We conclude this section by considering convergence of Lorentzian products where the metric fibers Gromov--Hausdorff converge. \begin{ex}[Convergence of Lorentzian products] Let $((X_n,\mathsf{d}_n))_{n\in \N}$ be a sequence of compact metric spaces that converges in the Gromov--Hausdorff sense to a compact metric space $(X_\infty,\mathsf{d}_\infty)$.
-Consider the Lorentzian products $Y_n := [-1,1]\times X_n$ with time separation functions
+Consider the Lorentzian products $Y_n := [-1,1]\times X_n$ with time-separation functions

+where $t,t'\in [-1,1]$, $x,x'\in X_n$ for $n\in\N\cup\{\infty\}$ (and $\frac{1}{\infty}=0$).
+We slightly enlarge the causal relation of $\ell_n$ by adding the $\frac{1}{n}$-term so that causally related points in the limit will be eventually also causally related with respect to $\ell_n$.
+Clearly, each product $(Y_n,\ell_n)$ is a \LpLS with the product topology, which is finer than the chronological topology (see \cite{AGKS:23} for more details).
+We claim that, up to taking subsequences: